amandazhuyilan/Breakfast-Burrito/Tech_Review_2017.md

 memory.
 And of course, leaking memory is an even larger issue inside one particular program: the operating system itself.

+<a name="Stack_Overflow"></a>
 #### Stack Overflow
-- When a particular computer program tries to use more memory space than the call stack has available.
+When a particular computer program tries to use more memory space than the call stack has available.

-- Happens during excessively deep or infinite recursion, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.
+Happens during excessively deep or infinite recursion, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.
 Can also happen when large stack variables are allocated.